 Perhaps the most surprising thing is how robust the core experience is.
-There are hidden paths, alternate routes, some surprising, for the time, mechanics, and a lot of charm.
+There are hidden paths, alternate routes, some surprises, for the time, mechanics, and a lot of charm.
 Depending on how much you explore, it can easily take another hour or two just looking for secrets, alternate paths, or better items.

 So Many Choices

-It isn’t all bad though.
+It isn’t all bad, though.
 There are various ways to approach each adventure, giving them a different overall experience.
-This, along with possibly missing a secret or three, gives Live A Live a fair amount of replay value long term.
-Especially when you know there is an event you missed or a detail skipped.
+This, along with possibly missing a secret or three, gives Live A Live a fair amount of replay value long-term.
+Especially when you know there is an event you missed, or a detail skipped.

 Live A Live (PS5) Review Verdict